 "El Púlpito" and "Las Pilitas" are natural rock formations in the southern part of Los Muertos beach.
 Some locals mistakenly pronounce it "pulpito" (small octopus).
 This landmark is not only a great little trip, it also has some an interesting history.

-El Púlpito and Las Pilitas (Pulpit and the Small baptismal fonts) are two separate rock formations found, one of them, Las Pilitas, on the sothern end of the Romatic zone's Los Muertos Beach, and the other, El Pulpito, is a rock outcropping that is actually the southern limit of Playa Los Muertos.
+El Púlpito and Las Pilitas (Pulpit and the Small baptismal fonts) are two separate rock formations found, one of them, Las Pilitas, on the southern end of the Romantic zone's Los Muertos Beach, and the other, El Pulpito, is a rock outcropping that is actually the southern limit of Playa Los Muertos.

 The path up and over Púlpito starts off as some sandy concrete stairs at the end of the Los Muertos beach that turn into a sandy dirt path up to the top, off to the right and up, a few crumbling cement steps "help" you get to the summit.

-If you look at the older photo from 1956 (below), you'll see that growing trees and vegetation have taken over the summit and you can't see that much from up there any more, unless you get up on the crowning boulder (the pulpit itself)...
-I didn't, because it's quite creepy with the abrupt cliffs on all sides and no protection... and the wind... hmmm... time to go Mr. Coward!
+If you look at the older photo from 1956 (below), you'll see that growing trees and vegetation have taken over the summit and you can't see that much from up there anymore, unless you get up on the crowning boulder (the pulpit itself)...
+I didn't because it's quite scary with the abrupt cliffs on all sides and no protection... and the wind... hmmm... time to go Mr. Coward!

 Las Amapas Beach

-The original statue was later recovered and once again placed at Las Pilitas (it was swept away again during Hurricane Kenna and recovered once again), you can see it there today, I can imagine the concrete block is extra reinforced now :-).
+The original statue was later recovered and once again placed at Las Pilitas (it was swept away again during Hurricane Kenna and luckily recovered once again), you can see it there today, you can also see that the concrete block is extra reinforced now :-).

-Las Pilitas themselves are just a series of rocks that lay between the sea and the beach, nothing sensational, but a good reference point (check the 1950's Playa Los Muertos photo above and you'll see them in the foreground).
+Las Pilitas themselves are just a series of rocks that lay between the sea and the beach, nothing sensational, but a good reference point (check the photo above and you'll see them in the foreground).
 They appear and disappear (more or less) depending on the beaches' evolution, there's quite a bit of sand moving in and out and up and down the beach.
 So you never know just how much rock you'll find.

 Two side streets from Olas Altas Street are also named after these natural landmarks.
-To get to them you can walk South along the malecon and then follow Los Muertos Beach past the pier, past Blue Chairs Resort, first you'll get to Las Pilitas and then at the end of the beach you'll find the path up El Púlpito (and Las Amapas if you continue South).
+To get to them you can walk South along the malecon and then follow Los Muertos Beach past the pier, past Blue Chairs Resort, first you'll get to Las Pilitas and then at the end of the beach you'll find the path up El Púlpito (and Las Amapas if you continue South, as mentioned above).